experiential/instant-wild-ios/README.md

 # Instant Wild

-This is the original Instant Wild app code that I developed between 2011-2014 or so.
+This is the original Instant Wild iOS app code that I developed between 2011-2014 or so.

 There is a video [here](https://youtu.be/CmNCfBUZMNY) showing the app in action shortly before it was retired, though by this time a few bugs had appeared due to changes in iOS, and my employer could not afford to pay me to fix them!